57 Definitive Practice Management Tips from the Leading 57 Dental Experts

 A lot of dentists today are blowing their whole marketing budget on pay per click, but it’s not enough!
 Only a finite number of people are searching online for a dentist at any given moment.
 But who needs the dentist?
 Everyone!
 You need to reach prospects in your area regularly so that when the need is near, your practice is top of mind.

-11. In regards to hitting your goals: Approach each day at the office like your going to WAR.
+11. In regards to hitting your goals: Approach each day at the office like you’re going to WAR.

 – Dr. Justin Short, TheLifestylePractice.com